BindiyaBKumar/TravelExperience/README.md

 # How to run the code
-1. Create Tables in your database using the below SQL Queries (provided after step 9).
+1. Create Tables in your database using the below SQL Queries (provided after step 10).
 2. Clone the code in your local system.
 3. Open the "TravelExperienceCoreAPI.sln" file using Visual Studio/Visual Studio Code .
 4. In the appsettings.json file, enter the connection string to your database under "TravelConnection".
 5. In the TravelExperienceCOreAPI.http file, check the host address and change it if needed.
 6. Build the application.
+7. Run the solution
-7. You may access the Web API URL using swagger URL on the web browser : "http://localhost:5173/swagger/" or using API URL "http://localhost:5173/api/trips" via Postman.
+8. You may access the Web API URL using below methods :
+a.
+Swagger URL using on the web browser : "http://localhost:5173/swagger/" (Note: app should run on 'http')
+b.
+Using API URL "http://localhost:5173/api/trips" via Postman.
-8. You can use the below test input data to test the POST API.
+9. You can use the below test input data to test the POST API.

 {
   "title": "Summer Vacation",